jc2939/SpoiledMilkEstore/docs/DesignDoc.md

 >We will make a functional e-store with different features based on whether the user is an admin or a customer.
 ​
 ### Purpose
 >This project will allow users to access a spoiled milk e-store.
-An admin will be able to update products in the inventory, and the customer will be able to view and add spoiled milks in their shopping cart
+An admin will be able to edit products in the inventory as well as add and remove products from the inventory.
+The customer will be able to view items from the dashboard and add/delete spoiled milks in their shopping cart.
+They will also be able to purchase these products.
 ​
 ### Glossary and Acronyms
 ​